-So, why do they do it?
+So, why do brands change their logo?
 Especially when the logo or design doesn’t seem to be bothering anyone before.

-Basically, rebranding is when a company significantly changes it’s brand message or goals.
-This can be a major change such as changing their logo or packaging e.g. Burger King, McDonalds or it could be something minor such as tweaking the brand slogan a bit e.g. KIA changing it’s brand slogan, “Power to Surprise” to “Movement that Inspires.”
+Rebranding is when a company significantly changes its brand message or goals.
+This can be a major change such as changing their logo or packaging e.g. Burger King, McDonald’s or it could be something minor such as tweaking the brand slogan a bit.
+One such example is KIA changing its brand slogan, “Power to Surprise” to “Movement that Inspires.”

 Rebranding is expensive so the last thing businesses want is for their new rebrand to not appeal to their newly established audience.